 Here's what I wonder: The SSR had captured Zola himself.
 Why not have him work on creating tech from the Tesseract for them just like he did for HYDRA?

 Yeah, that's a great idea, let's give the Nazi war criminal a source of unlimited power and all the materials he needs to make weapons.
-That's as unlikely to go wrong as giving a supergenius a box of scraps in a cave.
+That's as unlikely to go wrong as locking a supergenius IN A CAVE!
+WITH A BOX OF SCRAPS!

 That's how we got the rocket, remember.
 Besides, the SSR already knows the guy's a coward who just wanted to work on his inventions.
 He sold out the Red Skull on a simple threat of death.
 If Zola knows he'll be treated fine, then there's no reason for him to break out if he can build.